chrisbrejon/ARRI-K1S1-OCIO-Config/README.md

 * "logc3_arriwg3" is the shaper space.
 It can be used for color timing and some log operations (such as sharpen)
 * Substance_painter roles were set following [this page](https://mrlixm.github.io/blog/substance-painter-color-management/)
 * An inverse of the View Transform has been provided even though it is not perfect
+* Please note that the inverted LUT was not ARRI-originated (I respected the naming convention from [this guide](https://www.arri.com/resource/blob/294602/67ddc229fc77f6f27551fc2613302dfc/arri-lut-naming-convention-logc4-and-logc3-guideline-en-data.pdf))
 * One may easily add several colorspaces or displays for HDR output if needed (such as "p3_d65_pq")

 # Looks